-\subsection{Zipfian and sub-Zipfian Frequencies}
+\subsection{Zipfian and Sub-Zipfian Frequencies}

-Zipf distributions are a very common model for frequency distributions in practice.
-We explore supported combinations with frequencies that are (approximately) Zipf. \begin{definition} We say that the frequencies $\boldsymbol{w}$ where $\|\boldsymbol{w}\|_0=n$ are $\Zipf[\alpha,n]$ (Zipf with parameter $\alpha$) if for all $i$, $w_i/w_1 = i^{-\alpha}$. \end{definition} Values $\alpha\in [1,2]$ are common in practice.
-The best-fit Zipf parameter for the datasets we studied is reported in Table~\ref{table:datasets} and the frequency distribution (sorted by rank) is shown in Figure~\ref{frequencies:fig}.
+Zipf distributions are very commonly used to model frequency distributions in practice.
+We explore supported combinations with frequencies that are (approximately) Zipf. \begin{definition} We say that a frequency vector $\boldsymbol{w}$ (of size $\|\boldsymbol{w}\|_0=n$) is $\Zipf[\alpha,n]$ (Zipf with parameter $\alpha$) if for all $i$, $w_i/w_1 = i^{-\alpha}$. \end{definition} Values $\alpha\in [1,2]$ are common in practice.
+The best-fit Zipf parameter for the datasets we studied is reported in Table~\ref{table:datasets}, and their frequency distributions (sorted by rank) are shown in Figure~\ref{frequencies:fig}.
 We can see that our datasets are approximately Zipf (which would be an approximate straight line) and for all but one we have $\alpha\in [1.3,1.5]$.